Paul Robinson (footballer, born December 1978): Coaching career

 After 175 first-team appearances at Birmingham City, he retired as a player in 2018 but remained with the club as assistant senior professional development coach working with the U23 team, and in June 2019 was appointed lead professional development coach, a post that included responsibility for the under-18s.
 He left the club in August 2020.

 On 1 July 2021, he was appointed as first-team coach at Millwall working alongside Gary Rowett, one of his former managers at Birmingham.
+After leaving Millwall in November 2023, In March 2024, Robinson was named first-team technical coach of Birmingham City to assist Rowett, newly appointed as interim manager until the end of the season.

+In October 2024, Robinson returned to former club Watford as assistant coach.
+In January 2025, his role changed to see him work on the opposition analysis team.